Start living your best financial life with these financially savvy tips and tricks...

 Pay with cash

-Choose not to have a credit card, or use one to your advantage.
-Otherwise pay with cash or a debit card.
+Decide to start paying with cash or a debit card.
 Being debt-free is a crucial step toward removing the ‘financial load’ and living financially free.

 Own less stuff